Settings can be accessed via the button in the upper right corner of Endpoints -> Readiness page.

 - One entry pointing to the main WSUS without CIDR limitation - 0.0.0.0/0

-- Another entry that configured for the endpoint that communicating with the Replica with the required CIDR list
+- Another entry configured for the endpoint that communicates with the Replica with the required CIDR list

 Notes: